cloudtnt-rcl/RCL.CloudTnT.Express.Guides/credential.md

 Where available, a holder may automatically send the credential to a wallet using the credentials ``API``.
 The hoster of the issuer application must configure the application to use the API.

-A user must upload their DID is the wallet application store before they can upload a credential.
+A user must upload their DID in the wallet application's DID store before they can upload a credential.
 The holder's DID included in the credential must match their DID in the wallet store for it to be accepted by the wallet.

 # Sharing a Digital Credential